synopsys-sig/synopsys-action/README.md

           coverity_url: ${{ secrets.COVERITY_URL }}
           coverity_user: ${{ secrets.COVERITY_USER }}
           coverity_passphrase: ${{ secrets.COVERITY_PASSPHRASE }}
+          # Many customers prefer to set their Coverity project and stream names to match
+          # the GitHub repository name
           coverity_project_name: ${{ secrets.COVERITY_PROJECT_NAME }}
           coverity_stream_name: ${{ github.event.repository.name }}
+          # Optionally you may specify the ID number of a saved view to apply as a "break the build" policy.
+          # If any defects are found within this view when applied to the project, the build will be failed
+          # with an exit code.
+          #coverity_policy_view: 100001
+          # Below fields are optional
           coverity_repository_name: ${{ secrets.COVERITY_REPOSITORY_NAME }}
           coverity_branch_name: ${{ secrets.COVERITY_BRANCH_NAME }}